 You’re now ready to choose a prime spot for your site.
 Because just throwing out a mineral product anywhere won't deliver the results you want!
 Success is all about location.
 So where should you put a deer mineral site?
 An area with good attraction potential and where deer feel safe and comfortable is the ticket.

 - Keep it off the beaten path.
 Choose a secluded location away from vehicle traffic but that’s easily accessible.
 A quick entry limits disturbance when visiting your site to recharge minerals or check your trail camera.

 - Pick a spot where deer will find and use it.
 Opt for a small, open area on the edge of cover, such as a staging area, near deer bedding, food plots, or main trails.

 - Make sure you can hunt over it.
 If you plan to harvest a buck in the fall at or near your site, ensure the location works for your hunting method.

 Once you've determined where to put your site, keep it there!
 Mineral sites get better with age, and deer will use them year after year if they’re in good locations and deer know where to find them.

 3. Set Up Your Deer Mineral Site

 - Add a Trophy Rock/Block above.
 Set your Trophy Rock or Block on a stump, stand, post, or another large rock above the granular minerals.
 Keeping the rock/block off the ground helps it last longer.
-And deer will also feel more relaxed licking it in a higher, less defensive posture.
+Deer will also feel more relaxed licking it in a higher, less defensive posture.

 Quick Tip: So, just how many mineral sites for deer per acre should you have?
 One site per 80 acres of land is a reliable estimate.
 If you have a high deer density, consider establishing another site.

 4. Monitor Your Mineral Site With a Trail Camera